NEIGHBORHOOD GUIDE: SOUTH FIRST STREET

 An artery of unique shops and delicious eateries, South First Street is an interesting area of South Austin that begs to be explored and yet remains somewhat off-the-beaten-path.
 Here you will find eclectic stores and vintage goodies next to ethnic restaurants and buzzing coffee shops.
 Keep an eye on these businesses in this diverse stretch of South Austin.

 Here you will find dozens of vintage signs and unique neon art.
 The kitschy mid-century modern pop culture undertones in each piece will make you want to take one home with you.
 The gallery is also home of the “Greetings from Austin” mural.

 Find authentic vintage women's clothing, jewelry and accessories from the 19020 through the 1980s.
 Everything in the shop has been carefully curated and is ready to wear.
 Find more vintage shops in Austin with our guide.

 Grab a bite at this Mexican breakfast, lunch and dinner spot known for its sprawling patio, extensive salsa bar and potent margaritas.

 As eccentric as is delicious, Bouldin Creek Café is a completely vegetarian restaurant the serves an all-day breakfast alongside some comfort food staples like tacos and hearty “sammiches” that won’t make you miss the meat.
 Complete with an airy patio, friendly service and a laid-back atmosphere, it’s no wonder that Bouldin Creek is local favorite.

 South First Food Court

-Situated at the corner of South First Street and Live Oak is a foodie's paradise.
+Situated at the corner of South First and Live Oak Streets is a foodie's paradise.
 The South First Food Court has five trailers serving a variety of food in a relaxing setting.
-Grab a traditional kebap from Verts or go for a healthy alternative with Bufalo Bob's Chalupa's or try a unique slice of pizza from Blue Dog Pizza.
+Grab a gyro, a unique hotdog or taco and finish it off with something sweet.